 Hybrid IT or Hybrid Cloud environments work well for organisations who aren’t yet ready to fully jump into a complete Public cloud solution for their entire IT workload.
 Most businesses have a mix of SaaS applications, new ‘cloud ready’ applications and legacy applications that can’t be moved to the Public cloud.

-A hybrid infrastructure model lets you put those legacy systems into a Private cloud which you can design and adapt to meet your IT needs, whilst your cloud-ready apps can move straight to a Public cloud environment.
+A hybrid IT infrastructure model lets you put those legacy systems into a Private cloud which you can design and adapt to meet your IT needs, whilst your cloud-ready apps can move straight to a Public cloud environment.

 Also, organisations who want more control over specific workloads may choose to put cloud-ready apps into a Private cloud environment for security or data sovereignty reasons.
 With data regulations getting stricter, being more specific about where your data is stored and how it is managed end to end is becoming increasingly important for businesses, so a Private cloud provides scalability combined with increased security and data location control.